Market Overview

 Schools

-Ashburn leads on school quality with a 89% average pass rate (rated Excellent) compared to 60% in Portsmouth.
-Top schools in Ashburn include Briar Woods High School and Stone Bridge High School.
-In Portsmouth, families look to Churchland High School and I.C.
+Ashburn has a 89% average SOL pass rate; Portsmouth has 60% (2024 state assessment data).
+Public schools in Ashburn include Briar Woods High School and Stone Bridge High School; in Portsmouth, Churchland High School and I.C.
 Norcom High School.
 See Ashburn schools | See Portsmouth schools

 Ashburn